caitlinmalloch/css-projects/README.md

-# css-projects
+# CSS Projects

- CSS Designs and Animations
+This repository will hold all of the projects I completed to learn CSS Designs and Animations.

+✌